makerdao/community/faqs/oracles.md

 ## Where can I find more technical information about Oracles?

 Visit our [Documentation Portal](https://docs.makerdao.com/) for all technical documentation of the Maker Protocol.
-Technical documentation of Oracles can be [found here.](https://docs.makerdao.com/smart-contract-modules/oracle-module)
+Technical documentation of Oracles can be found in the [Oracle Module](https://docs.makerdao.com/smart-contract-modules/oracle-module) section of our Documentation Portal.